 Double crochet stitch (DC) tutorial

-Double crochet stitch at a glance
+What Is Double crochet stitch at a glance?

 If you want the quick version first, use this short reference before you start.
 It helps you remember the rhythm when you come back later.